 That year, the U.N.
-Interagency Group for Child Mortality Estimation said Somalia had the highest mortality rate in the world for children ages 4 and younger.
+Interagency Group for Child Mortality Estimation announced that Somalia had the highest mortality rate for children 4 and younger in the world.

 About 258,000 Somalis died in the famine between October 2010 and April 2012, and half the victims were younger than 5 years old, according to a report from the U.N.
 Food and Agriculture Organization and the USAID-funded Famine Early Warning Systems Network.

 What is the United States doing?